Skip to main content

 Declaring, Assigning and Assuming

-Once an identifier has been declared, its value can be changed using the Assign function.
+Once a symbol has been declared, its value can be changed using an ["Assign"] expression.

-The Assume function is used to assert a predicate about an expression.
-It is used to provide additional information to the system, for example to indicate that a variable is positive, or that a function is continuous.
+An ["Assume"] expression is used to assert a predicate about an expression.
+It is used to provide additional information to the system, for example to indicate that a variable is positive.

-Declare a new identifier in the current scope, and set its value and domain.
+Declare a new symbol in the current scope, and set its value and type.

-If the identifier already has a definition in the current scope, evaluate to an error, otherwise evaluate to value.
+If the symbol already has a definition in the current scope, evaluate to an error, otherwise evaluate to value.

 This is equivalent to let in JavaScript or var in Python.

-To change the value of an existing identifier, use an ["Assign"] expression.
+To change the value of an existing symbol, use an ["Assign"] expression.

-If identifier has not been declared in the current scope, consider parent scopes until a definition for the identifier is found.
+If symbol has not been declared in the current scope, consider parent scopes until a definition for the symbol is found.

-If a definition is found, change the value of the identifier to value if the value is compatible with the domain of the identifier: once set, the domain of an identifier cannot be changed.
+If a definition is found, change the value of the symbol to value if the value is compatible with the type of the symbol: once set, the type of a symbol cannot be changed.

-If there is no definition for the identifier, add a new definition in the current scope, and use the value to infer the domain of the identifier.
+If there is no definition for the symbol, add a new definition in the current scope, and use the value to infer the type of the symbol.

 This is equivalent to = in may programming languages.